April 1966 Popular Electronics

 (cps).
 The editors give sound reason for it.

-reader's opinion which appeared in the August issue.
+reader's opinion from the August issue.

 Old World Standards Breaking Through

 havoc with magazine readers, editors, printers, and authors.
 If he were alive today,

 perhaps we could prevail upon him to change his name to Heinrich Rudolf Cycles.

 It might have sounded funny to Hertz, but it's no laughing matter to the electronics

-issue, Popular Electronics will join the trek to confusion and substitute Hertz for the
+to confusion and substitute Hertz for the time-honored and sen-sible "cycles."

 Popular Electronics is not alone in this changeover.
 Readers will find

 Institute of Electrical and Electronics Engineers (IEEE), consistent with the

 with the work of the